7RU7H/Archive/Internet-Of-Things/MQTT.md

 DISCONNECT | 14 | Client to server | Client is disconnecting
 Reserved | 15 | Forbidden | Reserved

-## Mosquitto Client and Alternative
+## Mosquitto Client and Alternatives

 Requires `mosquitto_sub` and `mosquitto_pub` -  `apt install mosquitto-client` - is a simple MMQT client that will subscribe to a single topic and print all messages it receives.